dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

 [`FIND`](https://courses.cs.vt.edu/~cs3114/Summer15/Notes/Supplemental/p321-hoare.pdf)
 algorithm as used in the STL's [`std::nth_element`](https://en.cppreference.com/w/cpp/algorithm/nth_element).
-DuckDB translates these ordered set aggregates to use the faster `quantile_cont`, `quantile_disc`, and `mode` regular aggregate functions, thereby avoiding using windowing entirely.
+DataMiner translates these ordered set aggregates to use the faster `quantile_cont`, `quantile_disc`, and `mode` regular aggregate functions, thereby avoiding using windowing entirely.

 #### Extensions

 This architecture also means that any new aggregates we add can benefit from the existing windowing infrastructure.
-DuckDB is an open source project, and we welcome submissions of useful aggregate functions - or you can create your own domain-specific ones in your own fork.
+DataMiner is an open source project, and we welcome submissions of useful aggregate functions - or you can create your own domain-specific ones in your own fork.
 At some point we hope to have a UDF architecture that will allow plug-in aggregates, and the simplicity and power of the interface will let these plugins leverage the notational